This note sets out the procedure following the changes introduced by the Commonhold and Leasehold Reform Act 2002.

 Once the price has been agreed, the Contract is prepared by the landlord's solicitors (within 21 days of agreement of its terms).
 We propose any amendments within a further 14 days and the landlord responds within a further 14 days.

 Exchange of Contracts

-Contracts are exchanged (within 2 months of agreement of the terms) and a deposit (which will invariably be 10% of the purchase price) will be paid to the landlord.
+Contracts are exchanged (within two months of agreement of the terms) and a deposit (which will invariably be 10% of the purchase price) will be paid to the landlord.

-Following exchange, either you or the landlord may serve a notice requiring completion within 4 weeks.
-We prepare the Transfer for approval by the landlord’s solicitors and subsequent execution in readiness for completion.
+Following exchange, either you or the landlord may serve a notice requiring completion within four weeks.
+We prepare the Transfer for approval by the landlord's solicitors and subsequent execution in readiness for completion.

 On completion, the balance of the purchase price is paid and any apportionment of rent and service charge is made.
 Any arrears of rent or service charge (in respect of all flats) therefore need to be settled.

 The Transfer is sent to us and any mortgages of the landlord's freehold interest are automatically discharged.
 Any ‘Ieasebacks' to the landlord required by the Act will be granted; these may be relevant where there is a resident landlord or in respect of premises occupied by non-participating leaseholders.

 In most cases the nominee purchaser will grant 999 year leases at a peppercorn (or nil) rent to the participating leaseholders in accordance with the participation agreement (see above).
 Where relevant, the security of any existing or new mortgages over the new leases will be perfected at the same time.